African Cup of Champions Clubs and CAF Champions League records and statistics: By semi-final appearances

+Teams in bold: Finalists in said season.

 years from 1997 to 2000 the two winners of the two groups were qualifying to the final directly with no semi final stage.

 Records and statistics of Champions League era

 Participation and group stage qualification

-The following table shows teams that took part in the Champions League since its inception in 1997 (up to 2019-20 season), number and years of their appearances and group stage qualification.
+The following table shows teams that took part in the Champions League since its inception in 1997 (up to 2025-26 season), number and years of their appearances and group stage qualification.
 Number in bracket next to country name denotes number of teams that represented that country in the competition, while countries in red did not have group stage representative.

-Total of 406 clubs participated in the Champions League era (teams included are those that found themselves in the draw, regarding of whether they played or not in that specific season), 183 teams participated only once (25 editions, including 2020-21 edition).
-80 teams from 27 countries qualified to group stage (including 2020-21 season) while 28 countries did not have group stage representative.
+Total of 457 clubs participated in the Champions League era (teams included are those that found themselves in the draw, regarding of whether they played or not in that specific season), 199 teams participated only once (29 editions, including 2024-25 edition).
+89 teams from 29 countries qualified to group stage (including 2024-25 season) while 27 countries did not have group stage representative.

 After 2018 edition CAF moved its club competitions to autumn-spring format, meaning that editions after 2018 were played through two years (e.g. 2018–19, 2019–20).
 In the table below 2019 stands for 2018–19 season, 2020 for 2019–20 season and so on.

 Teams are sorted by number of appearances.
 If the number is same for two or more teams, team that appeared before in their first appearance are listed first.

 W denotes team that was part of the draw, but withdrew (or was ejected by the Confederation) before playing any game.

 WG denotes team that qualified to group stage but was disqualified with all of its results annulled.